FIVE JEWELS OF WISDOM

 minutes last thing at night.
 Settle yourself comfortably with your eyes closed,

-take a few deep breaths, and relax.
-Now begin gently cultivating a loving
+take a few deep breaths, and allow yourself to relax.
+Now begin gently

 Do this in the morning and last thing each night.
 If you persist for a